Data Centers in Quebec City

 As a growing technology hub, Quebec City maintains a stable infrastructure that supports regional enterprise and government services.

-• Carrier Density & Carrier Neutrality: Carrier count: over 15 – as of September 2025.
-The market features a healthy mix of national telecom providers and regional fiber operators, ensuring competitive transport options.
+Carrier Density & Carrier Neutrality: Carrier count: over 15.
+The market features a mix of approximately 15–20 national telecom providers and regional fiber operators as of January 2026.
+This ensures competitive transport options for local and international traffic.

-• Direct Cloud On-Ramps: Over 1, enabling access to 10 cloud regions as of September 2025.
-This includes direct connectivity for Microsoft Azure, facilitating hybrid cloud architectures with minimal latency.
+Direct Cloud On-Ramps: Over 1, enabling access to 10 cloud regions.
+This includes direct connectivity for Microsoft Azure as of January 2026.
+This allows for hybrid cloud architectures that minimize latency for sensitive applications.

-• Internet Exchange Points (IXPs): Local peering is primarily facilitated through the Quebec Internet Exchange (QIX), which helps keep regional traffic local and reduces transit costs.
+Internet Exchange Points (IXPs): Local peering is primarily facilitated through the Quebec Internet Exchange (QIX) as of January 2026.
+This helps keep regional traffic local, reducing both transit costs and hops for users.

-• Bare Metal: High-performance bare metal services are accessible through providers such as OVHcloud and IONOS, offering flexible compute options for data-intensive workloads.
+Bare Metal: High-performance bare metal services are accessible through global providers such as OVHcloud and IONOS as of January 2026.
+These options provide flexible compute for data-intensive operations without the overhead of virtualization.

 Power Analysis

-Quebec City benefits from one of the most stable and sustainable power grids in the world.
+Quebec City benefits from one of the most stable and sustainable power grids in North America.

-• Average Cost Of Power: $0.06 – $0.08/kWh, as of September 2025.
-These rates are among the lowest in Canada, providing a massive advantage for high-density computing and AI operations.
+Average Cost Of Power: Industrial rates range from $0.06 – $0.08/kWh as of January 2026.
+These rates are significantly lower than the Canadian average, providing a massive advantage for high-density computing and AI operations.

-• Power Grid Reliability: The local grid is exceptionally reliable, supported by a vast network of hydroelectric dams and redundant transmission lines.
-This well-engineered infrastructure ensures consistent delivery even during peak demand periods.
+Power Grid Reliability: The local grid is exceptionally reliable, supported by a vast network of hydroelectric dams and redundant transmission lines.
+This well-engineered infrastructure ensures consistent delivery even during peak demand periods as of January 2026.

 Market Access, Business & Tax Climate

-Quebec City is more than a government capital; it is a center for technology and research.
+Quebec City is a center for technology and research, serving more than just the government sector.

-• Proximity To Key Business Districts: Data centers are centrally located near the Parc Technologique and major institutional centers.
-This proximity is vital for government agencies and technology firms requiring low-latency access to their infrastructure.
+Proximity To Key Business Districts: Data centers are centrally located near the Parc Technologique and major institutional centers.
+This proximity is vital for government agencies and technology firms requiring low-latency access for their physical infrastructure as of January 2026.

-• Regional Market Reach: The location serves as a key gateway for Eastern Canada, providing an ideal failover site for Montreal-based operations while serving the provincial population.
+Regional Market Reach: The location serves as a key gateway for Eastern Canada.
+It provides an ideal failover site for Montreal-based operations while serving the provincial population with minimal lag as of January 2026.

-• Tax Advantage For Data Centers: While specialized local incentives are absent, the overall fiscal environment is predictable for long-term planning.
-The combination of low energy costs and stable property taxes helps manage the total cost of ownership for large-scale deployments.
+Tax Advantage For Data Centers: While specialized local incentives are absent, the overall fiscal environment is predictable for long-term planning.
+The primary financial benefit is found in the low energy costs, which significantly lower the total cost of ownership for large-scale deployments.

 Natural Disaster Risk

-The overall risk for Quebec City is rated as Low (2.7/10) as of September 2025.
-The region is geographically stable, with its primary risks centered on seasonal weather patterns rather than catastrophic events.
+The overall risk for Quebec City is rated as Low (2.7/10) as of January 2026.
+The region is geographically stable, with primary risks centered on seasonal weather patterns.

-• River Flood (7.1): Seasonal snowmelt can impact low-lying areas near the St. Lawrence and secondary rivers.
+River Flood (7.1): Seasonal snowmelt can impact low-lying areas near the St. Lawrence and secondary rivers as of January 2026.

-• Earthquake (4.8): The region sits within a seismic zone, though modern facilities are built to stringent codes to manage this risk.
+Earthquake (4.8): The region sits within a seismic zone, though modern facilities are built to stringent codes to manage this risk as of January 2026.

-• Tropical Cyclone (2.3): Post-tropical systems occasionally bring heavy rain and wind but rarely at hurricane force.
+Tropical Cyclone (2.3): Post-tropical systems occasionally bring heavy rain and wind but rarely at hurricane force as of January 2026.